DavyJonesLocker/client_side_validations/README.md

 config/initializers/client_side_validations.rb
 ```

-Assets will automatically be loaded.
-However if you want to copy the asset files from the gem into your project:
+If you need to copy the asset files from the gem into your project:

 ```
 rails g client_side_validations:copy_assets